hiteshi10/hiteshi10/README.md

 -  **Learning :** WebD, Cyber Security :zap: | Open-Source :fire:
 -  **Languages :** Python, C, Java, C++💻
 -  **Hobbies :** K-pop, Stanning BTS :headphones:
--  **Quote :** We are like a surfer, first you just paddle and fall off the board but as time goes by you can stand up on the bigger waves 🎯:heart:
+-  **Quote :** We are like a surfer, first we just paddle and fall off the board but as time goes by we can stand up on the bigger waves 🎯:heart:

 <img src="https://media.giphy.com/media/ObNTw8Uzwy6KQ/giphy.gif" width="30px">&nbsp;***Languages & Tools I Know...***